 Message from the Director

 Welcome to field internship, the final year of your social work education.
-Each student is assigned to an internship that will offer valuable opportunities to apply generalist practice competencies learned in the classroom.
+Each student is assigned to an internship that will offer valuable opportunities to apply foundation competencies learned in the classroom.

 The goals for field education are:

 - To facilitate a positive and challenging learning experience in a supervised field setting.